Martinez called a news conference last week to say that DNA samples obtained under the enhanced law had led to matches in five murder cases.

 "She doesn't have the names (of any defendants).
 She doesn't know what law enforcement agency is involved," Krebsbach said.

 That is because Krebsbach merely reported his findings of DNA matches back to state and Albuquerque crime labs that work with detectives on homicide investigations.
-In turn, those labs were to notify police of the evidence showing DNA matches in murder cases.

 After that, it would be up to prosecutors to determine if they had enough evidence to charge anybody.